GovReady/govready-q/schemas/README.md

 OSCAL](https://github.com/usnistgov/OSCAL/tree/master/json/schema).
-It required a couple of tweaks to actually work (I think there is a bug in the way NIST generates JSON schemas from what I believe to be the XML Schema "source of truth")
+It required a couple of tweaks to actually work (I think there is a bug in the way NIST generates JSON schemas from what I believe to be the XML Schema "source of truth".)
+Basically, the JSON schema included many "minItems: 1" and "minProperties: 1" which should be "minItems: 0" and "minProperties: 0".